GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

 Recursive process: have a similar GraphQL query to import users, media items, categories and tags, and invoke them to also import associated resources.

+How to do it: Store the "Import User", "Import Category", etc queries as Persisted Queries, and execute them locally via an HTTP request.

+Then check again that the resources were indeed created!
+Otherwise show error and exit.

 This code is different, from a previous/deprecated idea!
 So no need to use!

 <!-- ```graphql